tarao/bundle-el/README.md

 ### Just install some package

-To install a package whose recipe is already defined, use `bundle` macro with the package name in your init file.
+To install a package whose source is already defined in a recipe file, use `bundle` macro with the package name.

 ```lisp
 (bundle color-moccur)
 ```